cthdarren/horriblesubs-batch-downloader/readme.md

  ### Planned Features
  - Episode range selection (Episode range does not work at the moment)
  - Best quality option
+ - Make the dropdown also a search bar

 ## Setup
 Setup should be as fast as double clicking on the batch file, as well as running the application